What does your blood test report say about Iron Deficiency

 It is considered to be the most common micronutrient deficiency in the world.
 While in adults it affects the hair growth and energy levels of the body, in kids it impacts their mental and physical growth.
 We are talking about Iron Deficiency, which is believed to the most prevalent single nutrient deficiency.
 If you have been feeling exhausted, battling restless legs, and struggling with hair fall and brittle nails, there are chances that you are suffering from it.

 Iron is an essential element with important functions such as oxygen transport, DNA synthesis, and muscle metabolism.
-Iron deficiency is the main cause of anemia, which is the mosaeser5 3t prevalent nutritional deficiency worldwide, affecting 33% of non-pregnant women, 40% of pregnant women, and 42% of children worldwide.
+Iron deficiency is the main cause of anemia, which is the most prevalent nutritional deficiency worldwide, affecting 33% of non-pregnant women, 40% of pregnant women, and 42% of children worldwide.

 - Iron Depletion: At this stage, the hemoglobin remains normal but the body only has a small amount in iron stores, which is on the verge of running out soon.
 No significant symptoms occur at this stage.

 - Iron Deficiency: Now at this stage, the hemoglobin and stored iron levels start dropping below normal.
 Some people may experience symptoms such as fatigue.